OHara1022/The-Dog-Walker/README.md

 Password: password

 Login as pet owner:
+Email: ohara1822@gmail.com
+Password: password12

-Email: owner@test.com
+Email: ohara1822@me.com
 Password: password

 Register: You can register as a dog walker or pet owner - In order to relate the dog walker with pet owners please register the same company code on registration to link them together.
-The clients that are registered with same code as walker will display proper client relation in list.
-Schedules will not have the proper data.
+The clients that are registered with same code as walker will display proper schedule & client relation in list.

-Bugs: When view schedules as a walker the relation only displays one client schedule at a time.
-If you login with credentials provided you can view the schedule list and see details for that proper schedule.
-The clients list displays all the related clients but the details do not display proper data.

-Fixes: Need to fix relation on schedule query to display proper schedule list of clients related to that walker.
-Client and pet details on list selection UI needs to change in order to display the proper data on client selection.
+Bugs: When walk is completed and then the client pays for the walk the alert presents again that walk has been completed.

+Fixes: Need to change the paid flags to push notifications instead of alert to fix walk completed bug.